zenstackhq/zenstack-docs/blog/llm-acl/index.md

 ```

 A few quick notes:
-- The data modeling is exactly the same as Prisma schema
+- The data modeling is exactly the same as with the Prisma Schema Language
 - The `@@allow` attribute is used for defining access control policies
 - The `auth()` function returns the current user in session